-None of the devices are numbered.
+• None of the devices are numbered.

-2.17.10: Are all pest control devices properly installed and secured?
+5.02.10: Are all pest control devices effective and bait traps secured?

-Total compliance (5 points): Bait stations should be secured to minimize movement of the device and be tamper resistant.
+Total compliance (5 points): All traps should be correctly orientated with openings parallel with and closest to wall.
+Bait stations should be secured to minimize movement of the device and be tamper resistant, and only block bait (no pellets) should be used.
 Bait stations should be secured with a ground rod, chain, cable or wire, or glued to the wall/ground, or secured with a patio stone (wall signs are required if using patio stones) to prevent the bait from being removed by shaking, washed away, etc. Bait stations should be tamper resistant through the use of screws, latches, locks, or by other effective means.
 Note - only traps containing bait are required to be secured.
-Live traps used indoors are not required to be secured to the ground; auditee may use metal "sleeves" or similar solutions to prevent displacement, crushing by forklifts, etc. Live traps should be positioned so that the openings are parallel with and closest to the wall.
-Glue boards should be inside a device (e.g. trap box, PVC pipe, etc.) rather than loose on the floor.
+Live traps used indoors are not required to be secured to the ground; auditee may use metal "sleeves" or similar solutions to prevent displacement, crushing by forklifts, etc. Glue boards should be inside a device (e.g. trap box, PVC pipe, etc.) rather than loose on the floor.
 Auditor discretion applies to traps placed on curbing.

-- Single/isolated instance(s) of bait stations not being secured. - Single/isolated instance(s) of devices "out of position" - Lacking wall signs for external traps that are secured to a patio block.
+- Single/isolated instance(s) of bait stations not being secured. - Single/isolated instance(s) of devices "out of position." - Lacking wall signs for external traps that are secured to a patio block.

-- Numerous instances of bait stations not being secured. - Numerous instances of devices "out of position"
+- Numerous instances of bait stations not being secured. - Numerous instances of devices "out of position."